iambhvsh/sparkvite/README.md

-# 📦 Lighted Template
+# ⚡ Spark

-Welcome to the **Lighted Template**!
-This project integrates Tailwind CSS with HTML and JavaScript, utilizing Vite for optimized build times and performance.
+This template integrates Tailwind CSS with HTML and JavaScript, utilizing Vite for optimized build times and performance.
 Follow the instructions below to get started.

 ## 🚀 Getting Started